Over 80s Home Insurance

 Pest Cover – we cover exterminations up to £150 for mice, rats, and grey squirrels.
 Visit our pest cover page for more information.

-Home Emergency Cover – no more ringing around for out of hours contractors when those domestic emergencies happen, make one call and we’ll aim to get your problem sorted as soon as possible.
-No Claim Discount unaffected.
+Home Emergency Cover – no more ringing around for out of hours contractors when home emergencies happen, make one call and we’ll aim to get your problem sorted as soon as possible.
+Your No Claim Discount will be unaffected.
 For more information please read our home emergency cover page.

-Family Legal Protection – legal cover for up to £50,000 for the whole family, plus you get exclusive access to a 24/7 legal advice line For more information please read our family legal protection page.
+Family Legal Protection – legal cover for up to £50,000 (up to £10,000 for employment disputes) for the whole family, plus you get exclusive access to a 24/7 legal advice line For more information please read our family legal protection page.

 To find out more about what we cover please read the policy booklet.